West Berkshire Council u-turn over homeless beds

 This winter, the council said it would extend that policy.

-It said in October: "Anyone who sleeps rough can access emergency accommodation from the beginning of November through to the end of January, regardless of the temperature."'Mistake in hindsight'
+It said in October: "Anyone who sleeps rough can access emergency accommodation from the beginning of November through to the end of January, regardless of the temperature."

 But the council has now reverted to the original scheme.